Summer-Rose/JavaScript-99-Bottles-Of-Beer/README.md

 ## Description

-This application accepts a number inutted by the user, n, and outputs the lyrics to the song "99 Bottles of Beer on the Wall" n number of times.
+This application accepts a number, n,  as the user input and outputs the lyrics to the song "99 Bottles of Beer on the Wall" n number of times.

 The sound for this application is not currently functioning.